AechPro/rocket-league-gym-sim/README.md

 Installing this project requires you to build Python bindings from a separate project, and acquire assets from a copy of the game you own with another project.
 I will not walk you through this process.
 The necessary links and basic instructions are listed below.
 If you cannot follow those, don't bother me.

 ## INSTALLATION
-1. Clone and build the [Python bindings](https://github.com/uservar/pyrocketsim/tree/dev)
+1. Clone and build the [Python bindings](https://github.com/uservar/pyrocketsim/tree/dev).
+You will need c++20 build tools for this.
 2. Build and run the [asset dumper](https://github.com/ZealanL/RLArenaCollisionDumper)
 3. Move the dumped assets to the top level of your project directory
 4. Clone and install this project with pip